gbonacini/Binary-Stuff/README.md

 Description:
 ============

-Repository created to collect utility programs and scripts related to executables, os, binary formats, etc
+* Repository created to collect utility programs, concepts and scripts related to executables, os, binary formats, etc;
+* See README.md file present in each subdirectory for a brief description of the contents.

 DISCLAIMER:
 ===========